rovermicrover/-x4-race-weapons-enabled/README.md

 * Balances the Muon Charger in such a way that their low attention combat damage isn't anymore broken than the Ion Blaster.

+* Changed the Muon Charger charge time from 1 second to 5.

 * Fixes an issue where the Small MK2 Muon Charger was using the MK1's bullets.

 # What Is Modified?